Domitian of Carantania: Truth or legend

-While through several decades many historians agreed with Eisler, later generations clarified that in the vita of Domitian, the Bavarian count palatine Aribo II (d.
-1102) is mentioned as the actual founder of the Millstatt convent and first proprietor.
+While through several decades many historians agreed with Eisler, later generations clarified that in the vita of Domitian, the Bavarian count palatine Aribo II (died 1102) is mentioned as the actual founder of the Millstatt convent and first proprietor.
 Moreover, the supplement Domiciani ducis on the feast day of Saint Agatha on 5 February already appeared in a preserved liturgical calendar from about 1160; another entry Domicianus dux fundator huius ecclesiae is found in a 12th-century obituary.
 Today, historians argue that the Domitian legend of the man and the emergence of the Millstatt church is possibly based on true events.
 It contains the basic historical message of a Carantanian chieftain; also a report on the – now outdated – folk etymology of the town's name Millstatt (mille statuae), as well as on the consecration of a pagan temple (possibly of Roman origin) for the Christian church.
 Historical data that follows from the legend of Domitian - his peerage, conversion to Christianity, the foundation of the Millstatt church and his burial in it - can be briefly summarised as follows:

 "The fact is, that Duke Domitian lived.
 Since he was baptized, he came to Millstatt’s locality and there encountered the worship of idols, which he destroyed.
 The cleaned pagan temple he gave to dedicate on the glory of All Saints.
 He lived virtuously; he was buried in the Millstatt’s church."
 As a Slavic nobleman, he may have lived around 788, at the time when Charlemagne deposed his Bavarian overlord Tassilo III.
 He probably was baptized as a young man in Salzburg by the "Apostle of Carinthia", the Irish bishop Vergilius (d.
 784), and returned to the Carantanian lands as a local ruler under Frankish suzerainty.
 Some historians believe that Domitian before his baptism was called Domislav.